 Formed in 1977, the British Franchise Association is the body that protects and promotes good franchising practice in the UK and is recognised by government and internationally for its values and credibility.
 It accredits franchisors against a strict set of criteria before offering membership.
 The process involves an in-depth examination of the franchise model and the business’ proven performance. bfa member franchisors adhere to the guidelines in the franchising code of ethics and the rules of membership, which enshrine the principles of best practice in franchising.

-Pip Wilkins, CEO of the British Franchise Association, explains how franchisees can manage marketing and PR effectivelyFind Out More
+Pip Wilkins, CEO of the British Franchise Association, gives you the inside trackFind Out More

 Get everything you need to know to start running a franchise.
 Discover the business model for you and find information covering everything from the legal requirements to how to furnish your franchise properties.